Vyral/kristy-moore-recruiting/_posts/2018-07-19-expert-insight-on-the-cash-conversion-cycle.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Kristy+Moore/LXR+Real+Estate+Coaching-+Cash+Conversion+Rate.mp4
 pullquote: >-
-  When you start a new farming campaign, it takes about 8 to 12 months to get your investment back.
+  When you start a new farming campaign, it takes about eight to 12 months to get your investment back.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true